cfloughrey/ERPBC-TDA-hotspot/README.md

 ## Article supplementary material
+The code used for the analysis in the article is available in the "analysis" folder.

 ### datasets

 ### folders

 ## hot-mapper
+The code to generate a Mapper graph and identify hotspots is available in the "hotmapper" folder.

 ### How to use?

 The code runs in two steps: